nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     1. Test Case: `edit-i 1` or `edit-d 3` <br>
        Expected: No item or delivery is edited.
 Error details shown in status message.

-    1. other incorrect edit commands to try: `edit`, edit x n/TUNA`, ... (where x is larger than the list size of x is a negative number) <br>
+    1. other incorrect edit commands to try: `edit`, edit x n/TUNA`, ... (where x is larger than the list size, x is a negative number or x is not an integer) <br>
        Expected: Similar to previous.

 ### Deleting an item